khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

     to wash the elbows further, he used to increase upon that and wash part of the upper arm.

-35. Jābir !p[him] said that when the Prophet BPBUH made _wuḍū_, he would pass the water over his elbows.
+35. Jābir BP_HIM said that when the Prophet BPBUH made _wuḍū_, he would pass the water over his elbows.
 (Reported by al-Dāraquṭnī (1/15), al-Bayhaqī (1/56) and others; Ibn Ḥajr declared it _ḥasan_; Shaykh al-Albānī declared it _ṣaḥīḥ_ (_Ṣaḥīḥ ul-Jāmiʿ_, 4547).

-## Wiping the Head and Ears and Imāmah
+## Wiping the head and ears and imāmah

 Wiping over all of the head as Allāh BPBUH says: